hashicorp/terraform-website/content/source/docs/enterprise/beta/install/gcp.html.md

 * Access to an existing GCP project via a JSON authentication file.
 * An IP address for the frontend load balancer, along with a valid DNS entry for that IP.
-* A VPC to install into, with a subnet specifically dedicated to the Terraform Enterprise clustering beta.
+* A VPC to install into, with a subnet specifically dedicated to the Terraform Enterprise cluster.
 * A firewall to allow for application traffic.
 This must permit TCP access over the following ports:

     | Port | Description |